PayPal Payments Pro Integration

 - Log into your PayPal account.

 After you enter your credentials and configure the other settings, setup the PayPal Field Mappings.
 These settings allow you to edit the name of each of the payment fields that will be shown on your form by typing in the new label in the text field.
 You can also use the dropdown boxes to select an existing item on your form to map the PayPal field to, allowing you to default the payment field's value to the result that the user enters elsewhere on your form.
-Any mappings that are left blank will just not be populated when the user gets to the order review/payment page.
+Any mappings that are left blank will just not be populated when the user gets to the order summary/payment page.
 The country code fields allow you to set a default country rather than mapping to an item on your form.
 Credit card fields don't need to be mapped since it is not necessary to collect credit card information on your form.
 PayPal Payments Pro Integration provides credit card handling and PCI compliance.

 Advanced users can pass additional integration parameters directly to PayPal by enabling the "Use Additional Parameters" setting.
 Additional Parameters must be supplied in the format